 Figure 1.
 Map of the study area with major currents.
 Dashed line marks the United States Exclusive Economic Zone (EEZ).
 Dark gray polygons are areas with no fishing and light gray polygons are areas with no trawling.
 The light gray polygon near Dixon Entrance demarks the Southeast Alaska Outside Trawl Closure.

 Figure 2.
 Catch per unit effort (CPUE, kg ha-1) for Pacific cod for all years (1990-2013).
 Point size is proportional to the maximum observed CPUE and points are shown with transparency to depict areas with higher sampling effort.
-Black lines display the triangulation matrix used to represent a continuous Gaussian Random Field (GF) using a Gaussian Markov Random Field (GMRF).
+Black lines display the triangulation matrix used to approximate a continuous Gaussian Random Field (GRF) using a Gaussian Markov Random Field (GMRF).
 The blue line represents the border defining the “inner” more precise nodes, while the thick black line represents the “outer” border defining the boundary.

 Figure 3.
 Yearly variation in non-zero catch per unit effort (CPUE, kg ha-1) measurements on the natural log scale for Pacific cod between stations sampled in the Gulf of Alaska (solid lines) and Aleutian Islands (dashed line).